 On June 22, 2022, the Company filed a complaint against Aveva Drug Delivery Systems, Inc. ("Aveva"), Apotex Corp., and Apotex, Inc. (together, "Apotex") in the U.S. District Court for the Southern District of Florida (the "ZTlido Patent Litigation") alleging infringement of certain Orange Book listed patents covering ZTlido (the "ZTlido Patents").
 The ZTlido Patent Litigation was initiated following the submission by Apotex, in accordance with the procedures set out in the Hatch-Waxman Act, of an abbreviated new drug application ("ANDA").
 Apotex's ANDA seeks approval to market a generic version of ZTlido prior to the expiration of the ZTlido Patents and alleges that the ZTlido Patents are invalid, unenforceable, and/or not infringed.
 The Company is seeking, among other relief, an order that the effective date of any FDA approval of Apotex's ANDA be no earlier than the expiration of the asserted patents listed in the Orange Book, the latest of which expires on May 10, 2031, and such further and other relief as the court may deem appropriate.
 Apotex is subject to a 30-month stay preventing it from selling a generic version of ZTlido during that time.
 The stay should expire no earlier than November 11, 2024.
 The two Apotex entities were recently dismissed from the litigation without prejudice, as they no longer have an interest in the generic product that Aveva seeks to market.
-Trial in the ZTlido Patent Litigation was held from July 8, 2024 to July 11, 2024.
-Final post-trial briefing was submitted by the parties on July 25, 2024, and the case has been submitted to the U.S. District Court for the Southern District of Florida.
+Trial in the ZTlido Patent Litigation has been scheduled for July 8, 2024.
 The Company cannot make any predictions about the final outcome of this matter or the timing thereof.